nergalex/f5-aks-kic-lab/source/class8/module3/module2.rst

 Seamless integration
 =============================================
-*App Protect DDoS* is a native PaaS deployed in F5 XC Edges:
-    - in F5 managed infrastructure (Regional Edge)
-    - or/and in Customer Private / Public Clouds (Customer Edge)

-Components of the solution are:
+Components of the *App Protect DDoS* solution are:
     1. **Data-plane / gateways** workload: gateways learn traffic, enforce security rules and notify the arbitrator of ongoing attacks
     2. **Control-plane / the arbitrator** workload: the arbitrator is aware of all ongoing attacks and synchronise gateways to enforce security rules of all ongoing attacks
     3. **Analytics plane / log collector / SIEM**: customer is free to forward metrics and security event from gateways to his own log collector or SIEM solution. `Here <https://github.com/f5devcentral/nap-dos-elk-dashboards>`_ a simple ELK dashboard used for the demo.